Movement Diameter vs Case Diameter

 • Clamps

-• Integrated case features
+• Integrated case geometry

 Each requires: